MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 ## Known issues and Limitations

 - Enabling FFS_DEBUG pushes a lot of debug prints into the SYS console object.
 The console UART fails to push out all these bytes through UART Tx interrupt.
 It is suggested to increase the UART1_WRITE_BUFFER_SIZE (default 1024 bytes) to 2048 or more if the console prints are not clear.

+- Lesser than 2048 bytes of TCP RX buffer size results in TLS handshake failure with Amazon DSS server.

 ## FAQ
 1. **Can FFS demo work with any Amazon Provisioner device?**